Are Binary Options Legal?

 Editorial Note: While we adhere to strict Editorial Integrity, this post may contain references to products from our partners.
 Here's an explanation for How We Make Money.
 None of the data and information on this webpage constitutes investment advice according to our Disclaimer.

-Binary options legal, but there are legal nuances in individual countries.
+Binary options are legal, but there are legal nuances in individual countries.
 In the US, binary trading is directly controlled by the SEC and the CFTC.
 In the UK, strict requirements are set for binary brokers by the FCA.
 The most loyal conditions for brokers and clients in Cyprus, the license of the CySEC regulator is accepted in most countries.

 With the financial markets becoming increasingly accessible due to technological advancements, many traders and investors are turning their attention to the binary options trading market.
 It is important to know, however, that this form of high-risk investment may not always be considered legal in certain countries.